-The most significant risk to bicyclists is that they must share the roads with motor vehicles.
-Under the New York Vehicle and Traffic Law, there is a statute which is not known to many motorists and not enough bicyclists, Section 1231, which states as follows:
+The most significant risk to bicyclists is that they must share the roads with motor vehicles including cars, trucks and buses.
+Under the New York Vehicle and Traffic Law, there is a statute which is not known to many motorists or enough bicyclists, Section 1231, which states as follows:

 “Traffic laws apply to persons riding bicycles…Every person riding a bicycle …upon a roadway shall be granted all of the rights and shall be subject to all of the duties applicable to the driver of a vehicle by this title…”

 Where this statute is most significant is the requirement that drivers of motor vehicles must yield the right of way and overtake bicyclists in a similar fashion to the manner in which they do so with motor vehicles.
 Similarly, the law mandates that bicyclists follow the rules of the road, including complying with stop signs, traffic lights or other traffic signals, and riding their bicycles with due caution for motorists and other roadway hazards.
 If you suffer injuries in a bicycle accident, you require the services of attorneys who are familiar with statutes such as Section 1231 above.
 Contact White Plains Bicycle Accident Lawyer Mark A. Siesel to discuss your case in detail.

 Another key statute under the Vehicle & Traffic Law at Section 1236 (a) and (e) is unfortunately not complied with by some bicyclists, leading to many serious injuries and some fatal accidents, and requires that:

 - Bicycles used between the hours of 30 minutes after sunset and 30 minutes before sunrise be equipped with a lamp in the front emitting a white light five hundred feet to the front;